Weight Loss Calculator by Goal Date

 Cardio and Muscle

-Aerobic activity is the best way to create the calorie deficit you need to lose weight, says WebMD.
+Aerobic activity is the best way to create the calorie deficit you need to lose body mass, says WebMD.
 So focus on whatever kind of cardio you're interested in doing.
 Just because running or biking burns a lot of calories doesn't mean that's what you should do.
 So focus on cardio activities that interest you.
 You're more likely to keep returning to the activity if you like doing it, rather than if it feels like a chore.

 Don't just concentrate on cardio, however.
 It's important to bring in muscle-building exercises as well.
 Since you're focusing on losing and maintaining weight, you don't need to spend as much time building muscle as doing cardio.
 Your personal trainer can help you decide how often you need to focus on muscle-building.
 Just remember not to leave any muscle groups out.
 People usually do this by training with the upper body one day and the lower body the next time.
 To switch it up, do your limbs during one session and your back and core during the next.

 Working out isn't just about losing weight.
 It's about overall physical health.
-So, just because muscle-building exercises, like weight lifting or strength training, don't burn as many calories, that doesn't mean you should cut them out.
+So, just because muscle-building exercises, like lifting or strength training, don't burn as many calories, that doesn't mean you should cut them out.
 Building muscles is good for your bones and your overall physique.
-Developing muscles will also help change your shape as the weight comes off.
+Developing muscles will also help change your shape as the mass comes off.
 No, you won't look bulky if you lift.
 That bodybuilder effect takes a very specialized diet and weight-training regimen.
 Plus, having strong muscles makes playing a variety of sports easier, which in turn helps you burn calories.

 500 Calories a Day

 Losing a pound requires burning an extra 3,500 calories.
 Since there are 7 days in a week, this would mean losing a pound a week would require a 500 calorie daily deficit.
-Here is how long it would take to burn that many calories for a number of popular exercise activities.

 Approximate minutes of exercise needed to burn 500 calories, by personal weight.